MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 # Tranistioning-To-Cyber-Security-Mid-Career
-The Adventures Of Mick Switching To Cyber Security
+The Adventures Of Mick Changing Industries

 BLOG SPOT 1 / JULY 9 2022